-Instructions to Make Calamari Rings
+How to Cook Calamari Rings

 To make Calamari Rings, cut the Squid mantle cross-cut across the body into ½ inch rings and set them aside.
 Do not cut thick pieces, or they will take time to fry, and it will give away a rubbery/leathery texture.

 Now start preparing the batter to coat the rings in.
 In a bowl, take 1 cup of all-purpose flour and sprinkle a pinch of sea salt.
 In another bowl, beat two eggs and mix it with 1 Tbsp of Oat Milk.
 Then again, in a separate bowl, add 1 cup of bread crumbs.
 If you do not want to use the packaged bread crumbs, blend two bread loaves in a blender.
 Mix the bread crumbs with coarsely crushed black peppers.

 Firstly, coat the rings one by one in all-purpose flour, eggs, and lastly, bread crumbs.